RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/heatwave/heatwave.md

 Estimated Lab Time: 20 minutes.

 ### Objectives
--  Import data into MySQL Database Service and load tables to HeatWave
+- Import data into MySQL Database Service and Load tables to HeatWave
 - Execute queries leveraging HeatWave and compare the query execution time with and without HeatWave enabled

 ### Prerequisites

   - All previous labs have been successfully completed.

-## **Task 1:** Import data into MySQL Database Service and load tables to HeatWave
+## **Task 1:** Import data into MySQL Database Service and Load tables to HeatWave

 ### **Task 1.1:**